 Some organisations run leadership programmes to support career progression for international staff and to increase the number of those moving into management positions.

 In 2022, NHS England provided funding through its Accelerated Development Transformation Fund to support trusts to scope and develop innovation and transformation projects that focus on ways to recognise prior experience of internationally educated nurses and midwives; provide ethical opportunities to directly recruit into Band 6+ roles; and to accelerate the development of international nurse/midwife talent identified within the workforce.
-22 trusts and systems across the country successfully bid for this funding and are delivering these projects throughout 2023.
-Insights and case studies will be shared via NHS England Futures platform (log in required).
+22 trusts and systems across the country successfully bid for this funding and are delivering these projects.
+Insights and case studies will be shared via NHS England’s Futures platform.

 For leaders, managers and the wider workforce